leyv4a/desktop-app-template/README.md

 4. You have to run npm run make script; this will create a out folder, there will be the make folder with the executable.

    When you execute the .exe file to install the application, a folder will be create at user Roaming folder, there will be the logs folder and the database.db file, thats the embedded database from SQLite.

+   There you will have a full-stack application with create and read options. so you can look forward to improve and modify this app so you will no waste time setting up and configuring this app.